 February 6th, 2016 | by Balaod Mindanaw

-Meanwhile, the project “ENHANCEMENT OF THE CAPACITY OF COMMUNITY-BASED FARMER PARALEGALS, BARANGAY AGRARIAN REFORM COMMITTEES (BARCS) AND OTHER AGRARIAN REFORM ADVOCATES TOWARDS EFFECTIVE PARTNERSHIP IN THE AGRARIAN REFORM IMPLEMENTATION AND TO FAST-TRACK LAND ACQUISITION AND DISTRIBUTION UNDER CARPER,” held a series of Legal Clinics and Capacity-Building efforts both in the provinces of Bukidnon and North Cotabato.
-Consultation and coordination meetings were likewise conducted at the MARO, PARO and DARRO levels with all stakeholders.
+Renewed partnership with the Department of Agrarian Reform (DAR) also took a full swing.
+The project entitled “ENHANCEMENT OF THE CAPACITY OF COMMUNITY-BASED FARMER PARALEGALS, BARANGAY AGRARIAN REFORM COMMITTEES (BARCS) AND OTHER AGRARIAN REFORM ADVOCATES TOWARDS EFFECTIVE PARTNERSHIP IN THE AGRARIAN REFORM IMPLEMENTATION AND TO FAST-TRACK LAND ACQUISITION AND DISTRIBUTION UNDER CARPER,” which aims to capacitate community-based farmer paralegals and other agrarian reform advocates, is presently implemented by DAR in the provinces of Bukidnon and North Cotabato in partnership with BALAOD.